 Rubbing the palms on the lap

-Similarly, when we rub our palms on our lap, we are trying to pacify ourselves because we are emotionally uncomfortable.
-You might observe this gesture when a seated couple is bothered or interrupted by an unwelcome intruder or when someone is struggling to remember a name.
+Similarly, when we rub our palms on our lap, we’re trying to pacify ourselves because we are emotionally uncomfortable.

 Hiding the palms

-The subconscious mind has got its own reasons that seem illogical to the conscious mind.
-It thinks that by making you put your hands in your pockets, it is helping you to hide.
+The subconscious mind has its own reasons that seem illogical to the conscious mind.
+It thinks that by making you put your hands in your pockets, it’s helping you to hide.